developer-student-club-thapar/buying_selling_devops/CONTRIBUTING.md

 - This will setup the project requirements and pre-commit test hooks!

 - Ensure you have [PostgreSQl](https://www.postgresql.org/download/) installed on your machine and don't forget to add that in your environment variables.
-- Open Command prompt or Terminal, and login into postgres by entering the following command:
+- Open Command prompt or Terminal, and login into postgres by entering the following command:<br>
   `psql -U postgres -h localhost`<br>
 - Create a new admin user in postgres with username `thapar_olx` and password `thapar_olx` by using the following command:<br>
   `CREATE USER thapar_olx WITH ENCRYPTED PASSWORD 'thapar_olx'`<br>